 - In a separate large bowl cream butter and sugar.
 Add eggs and vanilla extract, and mix well.
 Gradually beat in flour mixture alternately with buttermilk.
 Stir in apples, walnuts, and semi-sweet chocolate chips.
 Pour into a greased 9x5x3 inch loaf pan.
 Sprinkle with topping.

 - Bake in a preheated 350 degree F (175 degree C) oven for 50 to 60 minutes or until a wooden skewer inserted into the center comes out clean.
 Cool for 15 minutes.
 Remove from pan.
 Cool on a wire rack.
+ENJOY!